dhananjayaguptacs/jira-ai-agent/README.md

 # Jira AI Bot

 ## Overview
 The Jira AI Bot is a Python-based application that automates ticket creation and analysis in Jira.
 It uses the `gemma3:1b` language model (via `langchain-ollama`) to perform ticket triage, root cause analysis, and similarity checks for Jira tickets.
-The bot runs in a Docker container, polls for new tickets, and adds analysis comments, ensuring it does not compare a ticket with itself during similarity checks.
+The bot runs in a Docker container, polls for new tickets, and adds analysis comments.
 It supports creating tickets of various types (e.g., Bug, Support, Task) and integrates with Jira’s API for seamless ticket management.

 ## Features
 - **Ticket Creation**: Create Jira tickets with specified types (e.g., Bug, Support, Task).